Unified framework for continuity of sandwiched R\'enyi divergences: Main results

 for $X, Y \in \cB_{\ge 0}(\cH)$.
-This yields another continuity bound on the minimal distance to a compact convex subset of the quantum states in Theorem \ref{theo:minimial-distance-cc-set-operator-approach}, which again allows us to infer directly all our continuity bounds based on this approach. \item \textbf{The mixed approach:} It combines the previous two approaches.
+This yields another continuity bound on the distance to a compact convex subset of the quantum states in Theorem \ref{theo:minimial-distance-cc-set-operator-approach}, which allows us to directly infer all our continuity bounds based on this approach in the following. \item \textbf{The mixed approach:} It combines the previous two approaches.
 The main theorem in this approach is Theorem \ref{theo:minimial-distance-cc-set-mixed-approach}. \end{itemize}

 The table below illustrates the various upper bounds that our work encompasses with each bound having a range in $\alpha$ on which it is superior.
 Note that one bound was already previously proven in \cite{marwah2022}, which we marked in the table with the reference.
 All other bounds are new.